Sharjah residents opt for parking subscriptions as blue zone hours extended

 The revised 16-hour paid parking applies throughout the week, including on public holidays, in areas marked with blue and white curb markings, accompanied by signs detailing parking fees and usage instructions.

-Similarly, residents who are living near the blue zone areas are adjusting to the longer paid parking hours.
+Residents who are living near the blue-zone areas are adjusting to the longer paid parking hours.

 Layla Muhammed, a Lebanese expat and baker living in Al Nahda, Sharjah, found herself having to make changes as well.
 “The parking outside the bakery where I work is in the blue zone, and I used to walk the 1.5km just to avoid the extra parking charges.
 I now drive because it's too tiring,” said Layla.